 As before, the point estimates of the mean LDL of these two groups from a similar population differ by 8.5 mg/dL.
 The standard errors are now closer in value than the sampled standard deviations (their difference is smaller (1.338 vs. 3.315)), though their ratio is greater than when examining the ratio of standard deviations between the sampled groups.
 The estimated mean LDL is simply based on the observed sampled mean LDL level, but the standard error of the inferred statistic is different than the standard deviation of the sample, because the standard error takes into account the sample size ( SE= SD(x)/square root(N) ).

+Point: 3 out of 3.

 c.

 The 95% confidence interval of the mean LDL in a population surviving 5 years does overlap with the 95% confidence interval of a population dying within 5 years.
 From this data, we fail to find statistical support with a .05 significance level that the mean LDL level is different between the population surviving 5 years and the population dying within 5 years.
 However, a more accurate test to examine this would be a 2 sample 2 sided t test.

+Point: 3 out of 3.

 d.